Picking the right audio interface for your home studio can be difficult.

 If you’ve spotted the other Focusrite interface earlier on in the article, you may notice that I’m a big fan of this range.
-The 8i6 is the 2i2’s big brother.
-I recommend reading the review for the 2i2 first to get a run down on the main features and design choices.
+The 8i6 is one of the Solo’s big brothers.
+I recommend reading the review for the Solo first to get a rundown on the main features and design choices.

 It features the same high-quality preamps in the form of two XLR/Jack combo connectors.
 In addition, phantom power is switchable on the front face, as is the ‘Air’ feature for tone shaping.